JMCCROWELL/designing-dungeons/docs/chapter6.md

 {: .josh }
 If you want to see my version of the workbook with this activity complete, [check it out here](https://docs.google.com/document/d/1_BQBAIMOO8DFfvfi2LqGh3CorYYgwaUGyRU3ywxa080/edit?tab=t.0#bookmark=id.tt2gwdsghu8n).

+{: .warren }
+All secrets and no traps?
+At least, that's how it turned out for me!
+[Here's my version of the activity](https://docs.google.com/document/d/1GW1XkHdF5WNua46_y9JEWLHfmLcK6NjDDKSZ-t-XVHE/edit?tab=t.0#heading=h.kgocdlfh9r08).

 ## Step 1: Define your dungeon's history

 **Imagine** what your dungeon was constructed to be.
 Now, imagine what it is today, who occupies it, and what new purposes it serves.